JHU-PL-Lab/www-fpse/assignments/project.md

   5. Make sure you have installed and verified any extra libraries will in fact work on your computer setup, by running their tutorial examples.
   6. Also include a brief list of what order you will implement features.
   7. You may also include any other information which will make it easier to understand your project.

+* For the code checkpoint you will need to submit your current codebase
+  1. You don't have to have anything finished
+  2. But, you should have good progress on library usage and have a some unit tests operational on your own library code.
+  3. Your project will need to be buildable with `dune build` at the top level, and testable with `dune test` If you have some non-buildable code at submission time, just comment that out.
+  4. We won't require 97% coverage but do at least run a coverage tool and cover a few of the holes.

 * For the demo you should be prepared to
   1. Demo the project showing all the functionality
   2. We may ask questions during this and perhaps ask you to try additional cases